msmolens/treetop/README.md

 # ![Treetop logo](src/icons/generated/icons/icon48.png) Treetop

-Treetop is a Firefox extension that provides a high-level live view of your bookmarks:
+Treetop is a browser extension that provides a high-level live view of your bookmarks:

 ![Screenshot of Treetop](images/screenshots/treetop.png)